soumyadip1995/BabyGPT/README.md

 ### TO DO

-1. Try out quantization for Lora
+1. look into triton
-2. analysing the different performance benchmarks for the models.
+2. Fix the readme.md
+3. Inference using libtorch or each separately
+4. look into sentencepiece and tokenizer
+5. look into tinystories